Table of Contents

-To become a DIY landlord, you’ll need vast knowledge of how to manage a rental property.
+To become a DIY landlord, you’ll need considerable knowledge of how to manage a rental property.
 The worst thing you can possibly do as a landlord who’s starting out in the property management industry is to eyeball it and see where it goes.

 - Getting The Home Ready to Rent

-- Getting The Right Insurance Policy, For Both Landlords And Tenants
+- Getting The Right Insurance Policy, for Both Landlords and Tenants

-- Increasing The Curb Appeal Of The Property To Rent It Faster
+- Increasing The Curb Appeal of The Property to Rent It Faster

-- Advertising The Property For Maximum Exposure
+- Advertising The Property for Maximum Exposure

 - Screening Applicants and Choosing The Right One

-- Signing The Lease: Where To Get Good Leases, What Clauses To Pay Attention To
+- Signing The Lease: Where to Get Good Leases, What Clauses to Pay Attention to

 - Regular Home Maintenance and Turnovers Between Tenants